jruels/openshift-admin/labs/openshift-deploy/index.md

 ### AWS Route53 DNS

+**The DNS has already been set up for you for this training, but we have included steps for doing this on your own to provide complete instructions.**

 OpenShift uses DNS and requires a DNS domain to install.
-The DNS has already been set up for you for this training, but we have included steps for doing this on your own to provide complete instructions.

 The need to utilize Route 53 when installing OpenShift on AWS stems from the critical importance of efficiently managing domain names and DNS resolution to ensure accessibility and connectivity for OpenShift components.